Christian-Faly/my-create-react-app/README.md

 This is my react create app

+ready to start a project with Empty project ReactJS Vite preconfigured by Typescript, ESLint/airbnb and Prettier

 Vite + React + TypeScript + eslint with airbnb + prettier

 1 - download